 - increasing best practice management, technical knowledge and skills of all land managers.

 Regional Agriculture Landcare Facilitators

 South Coast NRM is the regional hub for transferring sustainable agriculture knowledge and experience to the community.
 We are working with landholders to increase the awareness and adoption of best practice land management to protect and enhance our region’s soils, biodiversity and vegetation.

 Our Regional Agriculture Landcare Facilitators (RALF) are helping agricultural enterprises increase the quality of their land, while becoming more agile in responding to challenges from climate change and market fluctuations.
 They promote Landcare principles to assist farmers to incorporate ecosystem services into their production strategies to increase profitability, improve soil health and to preserve biodiversity.

 RALF staff work one-on-one with farmers on issues specific to their land and activity and also provide a range of regional engagement events including workshops, on-farm demonstrations, field days and group learning opportunities.
 Their knowledge and experience are also assisting farmers in niche agricultural markets and meeting the increasing demands for proof of the sustainable production of high quality, safe agricultural products.

-Climate Action Farming aims to provide the South Coast community with resources to help understand climate predictions for the region, how they might impact farming enterprises and what farmers can do to manage the risk.
-The website includes case studies and short films about practices to maximise soil carbon and improve farm profitability.
+The Southern Soils website aims to provide the South Coast community with a resources relating to sustainable agriculture.
+It includes information to help understand climate predictions for the region, how they might impact farming enterprises and what farmers can do to manage the risk.
+The website includes case studies and short films.

 The website is also an information portal to learn about addressing soil acidity in the landscape.
 Access current information relating to the importance of testing your lime, application and research on ameliorating soil acidity.
 This component is funded by the Goldfields-Esperance Development Commission and the Western Australian Government.